 Organizations that struggle with mobile data security find tokenization to be an efficient way to protect data that travels outside the corporate firewall.

-The technology, which replaces sensitive data for a representative token value, is primarily used by retail merchants to obscure credit card information for
+The technology, which replaces sensitive data for a representative token value, is primarily used by retail merchants to obscure credit card information for Payment Card Industry Data Security Standard (PCI DSS) compliance.
+But tokenization is also applicable for organizations wary of cloud security.

 The traditional firewall isn't the existing security line for IT organizations anymore, and they need new security tools to account for that, said Kennet Westby, founder of Coalfire Systems Inc., an independent IT compliance auditor based in Louisville, Colo.